fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 #### Noteworthy
 - G. J. Fitzgerald and G. M. Petrick, "In Good Taste: Rethinking American History with Our Palates", _Journal of American History_ 95.2 (2008): 392--404.

-{% include alert.html class='danger' title='Food History Quiz' text="
+{% include alert.html class='warning' title='Food History Quiz' text="
 This will cover the lecture and Haley reading.
 "%}